 The xCAT administrator needs to select if they want to use "random" or "permanent" DHCP environment.
 The random method is less complex, but also less stable in the support structure for the administrator.
-This is because we only need to interact with the BPA/FSP once, and use the floating ip addresses working with AIX DHCP configuration file or Linux lease files for the dynamic ranges in the HW service network.
+This is because we only need to discover the BPA/FSP once, and use the random floating ip addresses working only in the dynamic range for the HW service VLAN.
 This section will provide the implementation working with random DHCP environment.

-The permanent method is more complex for the administrator, but is more stable for the BPA/FSP support structure.
-We first need to locate the floating ip addresses used in the dynamic range, the administrator can use these floating ip addresses, or can ssign new BPA/FSP ip addresses to be used for the permanent ip addresses.
-This is based on the current BPA/FSP ip assignments as planned in your xCAT cluster.
+The permanent method is more complex for the administrator, but is less stable for the BPA/FSP support structure.
+We first need to locate the floating ip addresses being used in the dynamic range, but, them we also allocate specified subnet range for the permanent ip addresses in the HW service VLAN.

 The xCAT command lsslp is used with the HW discovery working the HMC/frame/CECs, to reference the hardware and network information from the DHCP server.
 It can then write the discovered information into xCAT DB.
-It can generate output in different format, including

-RAW, XML and stanza format.
+It can generate output in different format, including RAW, XML and stanza format.
 We recommend working with the -z flag to create stanza files, so the administrator can review the HW data prior to placing in the xCAT DB.
 The lsslp command does support the -w flag which can directly update the HW discovery data directly into the xCAT DB if the administrator does not need to make any changes.